anabi77498/dev-dictionary/design-plan/design-journey.md

     3) CITE LOGO
     4) CITE EVERYTHING

+TODO: only show hot if count > 5

+TODO: constraints on writing (min 300 words for description etc)

+TODO: display all tags on details page

+TODO: fix login

 **For each milestone, complete only the sections that are labeled with that milestone.** Refine all sections before the final submission.

 You are graded on your design process.
 If you later need to update your plan, **do not delete the original plan, rather leave it in place and append your new plan _below_ the original.** Then explain why you are changing your plan.
 Any time you update your plan, you're documenting your design process!